Read on below to learn what you need to know about carbohydrates on the MCAT and review example MCAT Carbohydrate questions and answers.

 These classes of sugars are categorized as “reducing” and “non reducing.”A reducing sugar acts as a reducing agent, which is identifiable through the presence of free anomeric carbon, meaning that it has a glycosidic bond.
 A non-reducing sugar lacks the free anomeric carbon.

-Polysaccharides are a carbohydrate made out of more than two monosaccharides linked by glycosidic bonds, creating a chain.
-They form via condensation polymerization and are insoluble in water.
-They lack a sweet taste, and almost all polysaccharides are non-reducing agents due to their complex structure.
+Polysaccharides are carbohydrates that consist of chains of more than two monosaccharides linked together by glycosidic bonds.
+They are formed through condensation polymerization and are not soluble in water.
+Polysaccharides do not have a sweet taste, and due to their complex structure, nearly all of them are non-reducing agents.

 Here are some common carbohydrate reactions that can show up on the MCAT.
 These formulas can be applied to many equations when covering the topic of carbohydrates on the exam.